 - All data sources may select from ten different designs. - There are currently no limits as to how many Label and Go plug-ins can be used by one scene. - Label collision is calculated and taken into account.
-Other types of labels (e.g. design using the Street Labels plug-in) are not taken into account. - Label and Go currently works on flat maps only.
+Other types of labels (for example, design using Street Labels) are not taken into account. - Label and Go currently works on flat maps only.

-7.3.15 MapScale
+5.3.15 MapScale